A new perspective of arithmetic billiards

 \section{The first proof of Theorem 1.3}

 The first proof of Theorem 1.3 is based on Euclidean algorithm.
 We first prove two lemmas. \begin{lemma} $C(n,n)=n-1$ holds for any $n\in \mathbb{N}^*$. \end{lemma}

 \begin{proof} In Figure 3, we see that the light starting from a point on the boundary of the $n\times n$ plane grid returns to the starting point after three reflections.
 Specifically, its trajectory is $(s,0)\rightarrow (n,t)\rightarrow (t,n)\rightarrow (0,s) \rightarrow (s,0)$, where $s+t=n$.
-That is to say, any closed path uniquely corresponds to a point on the boundary that is not a vertex.
+Therefore, any closed path uniquely corresponds to a point on the boundary that is not a vertex.
 Hence, the truth of Lemma 2.1 is now clear, because there are $n-1$ points that are not vertices on any boundary of the $n\times n$ plane grid. \end{proof}

 \begin{lemma} i) $C(m,n)=C(n,m)$ holds for any $m,n\in \mathbb{N}^*$.

 ii) $C(m,n)=C(m+n,n)$ holds for any $m,n\in \mathbb{N}^*$. \end{lemma}

 \begin{proof} The statement i) is obviously valid.
 In Figure 4, we see that a beam of light entering the $n\times n$ plane grid on the right from point $P$ will pass through point $P$ again and return to its original path.
 Therefore, when we remove the $n\times n$ plane grid on the right, the number of closed paths of the new plane grid remains unchanged.
 This proves the statement ii). \end{proof}